ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Introduction

-\begin{itemize} \item We design a novel on-device model inference system, ShadowNet, which can protect the model privacy with a TEE while leveraging the untrusted hardware accelerators. \item We build an end-to-end ShadowNet prototype based on TensorFlow Lite with optimizations to support model inference inside a TEE with a small TCB. \item We present a formal security analysis of ShadowNet. \item Our evaluation on four popular CNNs, namely, MobileNets, ResNet-44, MiniVGG and AlexNet, demonstrates ShadowNet's feasibility for real-world usage. \end{itemize}
+\squishlist \item We design a novel on-device model inference system for CNNs, ShadowNet, which protects the model privacy with a TEE while leveraging the untrusted hardware accelerators. \item We build an end-to-end ShadowNet prototype based on TensorFlow Lite.
+We propose novel optimizations to support efficient model inference inside a TEE with a small TCB that can be of independent interest. \item We build a fully \textit{automated} model conversion tool that can transform a user provided CNN to the corresponding ShadowNet model.
+Consequently, ShadowNet models can run seamlessly with user applications on popular ML platforms, such as TensorFlow Lite. \item Our evaluation on five popular CNNs for mobile platforms, namely, MobileNets, ResNet-44, ResNet-404, YOLOv4-tiny and MiniVGG demonstrates ShadowNet's feasibility for real-world usage on a diverse range of CNN architectures. \squishend We have open-sourced ShadowNet~\cite{shadownetgithub}.